 - The downtown location encourages the use of public transportation as well as bike and foot traffic, which will reduce emissions.
 In addition, the compact, amenity-rich site promotes community living.

 - The existing 300-stall parking structure remained in place, which saved in excess of 20 million pounds of concrete and over 1 million pounds of steel rebar that would have been used to replace it.

 - Saving the existing parking structure drastically reduced the demolition waste that would have been generated.

 - Cleaning up, reinvesting and redeveloping an urban brownfield site of contaminates protects the environment and reduces blight.

 - The building is 100% smoke-free and extra measures have been taken to seal the units to reduce air leakage which will lower the risks of indoor air pollutants.

 - The use of high efficiency water faucets, showers and toilets reduce water demand.

 - The off-site fabrication of the interior roof, walls and floors minimized the waste created on-site.
 In addition, approximately 65% of the construction waste was diverted from landfills through recycling programs.

-- The use of low maintenance, non-invasive native plants, which will thrive in an urban environment, will reduce irrigation needs.
+- The use of low maintenance, non-invasive native plants, which thrive in an urban environment, reduce irrigation needs.

 Click here to learn more about Ryan's sustainability efforts.